 You'll see a button for each return starting with Quarter 1, up to Quarter 4.
 You'll probably need to go to the previous year in order to download all the quarterly returns you'll need for this audit.

-Click to open each quarterly return that falls within the audited period.
+Click to download each quarterly return that falls within the audit period.

 The return PDF will open in a new tab to download or print.